Word & Character Counter

 Is my text sent to a server?

-No. All counting and analysis happens entirely in your browser using JavaScript.
-Your text never leaves your machine -- there are no network requests, no logging, and no third-party analytics on your input.
+No. Word and character counts use JavaScript's built-in String methods, and byte size is calculated with the native TextEncoder API.
+Everything runs in your browser tab — there are no network requests, no logging, and no third-party analytics on your input.

 How is reading time calculated?